Gdańsk Derby: All time results (other teams)

 This is a list of games involving the smaller teams of Gdańsk.
 There is a high possibility that these lists are incomplete, mainly due to the poor record keeping of games in the 1940s and 1950s in the lower leagues at the time, and the difficulty of retrieving information online.
-All games involving Lechia Gdańsk are known due to the clubs recording keeping throughout the years and the ease of accessibility of these results.
+All games involving Lechia Gdańsk are known due to the clubs record keeping throughout the years and the ease of accessibility of these results.

 The clubs are listed in date order of the first fixture between the two teams.